Your running wattage and starting wattage requirements dictate whether you need a small, medium or large unit.

 Features that help you get the job done faster with less effort may be worth the investment.
 Here are a few to consider.

-- Professional grade - If you’re planning to use a generator long term, look for a unit that’s built for everyday duty and not just occasional use.
-Portable generators that are ideal for homeowners dealing with a temporary power outage may not stand up to the demands of a jobsite.
-Thick-gauge steel construction and a large fuel tank can be an indication that the generator is meant for heavier-duty use.
+- Professional grade: Look for a unit that’s built for everyday duty.
+Portable generators that are ideal for a temporary power outage may not stand up to the demands of a jobsite.
+Thick-gauge steel construction and a large fuel tank can be indications that the generator is meant for heavy-duty use.

-- Wheels and handles - If you’ll be moving the generator around to different areas of the site, no-flat wheels and collapsing transporting handles that stay out of the way when you’re using the generator are useful features.
+- Wheels and handles: If you’ll be moving the generator around the site, no-flat wheels and collapsible transporting handles are useful features.